ComputationalGenomics/Reveal/README.md

 sample_2  1 5 10
 ```

+only chromosome from 1 to 22 are considered.

 The labels.csv is a comma separated file containing in each row the phenotype of the samples.

 Example